What does a Naturopath do for you?

 Traditional naturopaths focus on the client as a whole.
 They look to the cause of a health concern rather than suppressing symptoms.
 The naturopath works to educate his or her clients in how to stimulate the body’s own vital healing forces.
 Although all naturopaths emphasize choices based on their own personal interests and experiences, they maintain a consistent philosophy.

-4: The naturopath is a teacher.
-First and foremost, the naturopath educates, empowers and motivates the client to assume more responsibility for his own wellness through having a healthy attitude, lifestyle and diet.
+The naturopath is a teacher who educates, empowers and motivates the client to assume more responsibility for his own wellness through having a healthy attitude, lifestyle and diet.
 After determining the cause of a health concern, the naturopath discusses with the client the various natural options for creating a return to health.

-5: Prevention is the best approach.
+Prevention is the best approach.
 Illness prevention is really best accomplished by lifestyle habits which support health.
+Nip it in the bud when symptoms are subtle messages from our innate healing intelligence.